-z/VM HELP Facility
+Part 3. z/VM HELP Facility

-In addition to z/VM reference manuals, there is an online z/VM HELP Facility that you can refer to while you are logged onto the system.
-The z/VM HELP Facility is part of CMS.
-The following topics teach you how to use the HELP Facility, and how to tailor the online documentation to suit your particular needs.
+In addition to z/VM reference manuals, there is an online z/VM HELP facility that you can refer to while you are logged onto the system.
+The z/VM HELP facility is part of CMS.

-Chapter 8, "Using the HELP Facility," on page 209 describes the z/VM HELP Facility, an online display of documentation and menus that guide you to the appropriate HELP file for the command or commands.
-This section describes the HELP Facility and shows you how to use HELP to assist you in performing z/VM tasks.
+Chapter 8, "Using the HELP facility," on page 187 describes the z/VM HELP facility.
+Chapter 8, "Using the HELP facility," on page 187 describes the HELP facility and shows you how to use the HELP command to assist you in completing z/VM tasks.

-Chapter 9, "Tailoring the HELP Facility," on page 225 describes ways in which you can tailor the HELP Facility to your needs and describes techniques provided by the HELP Facility for creating user HELP description files.
+Chapter 9, "Tailoring the HELP Facility," on page 199 describes ways in which you can tailor the HELP facility to your needs and describes techniques provided by the HELP facility for creating user HELP description files.

 Chapter 8.
-Using the HELP Facility
+Using the HELP facility